On priors and scale cuts in EFT-based full-shape analyses: Comparison of different analyses choices and priors

 To understand what drives the difference in the results between the WC and EC pipelines we perform a series of analyses with different choice of the priors and scale cuts.
 Below we specify the analysis choices explored in this work.

 \paragraph{WC model:} We adopt the exact priors form the ~\cite{DAmico:2019fhj,Colas:2019ret}, with an analysis of $P_0$ and $P_2$.
 Below we provide the WC priors on the EFT parameters for each BOSS chunk across the $z_1/z_3$ redshift bins (if the same prior is applied in both redshifts, we omit the redshift identifier), \be \ee where we approximated the boundaries in eq.~\eqref{ECbias} by Gaussian priors.
 Note that the stochastic contributions $P_{\shot}$ and $a_2$ are expressed in terms of the inverse mean galaxy density of the BOSS survey within the EC model.~\footnote{The WC team uses a significantly narrower prior on $P_\shot$ with a standard deviation of $400\,(h^{-1}\Mpc)^3$~\cite{DAmico:2019fhj}.
 Surprisingly, this does not introduce a significant bias in the inference of cosmological parameters in the power-spectrum analyses of the $\Lambda$CDM model.
-The bias could be significant in extensions of this setup.} In total, the WC model has 8 EFT parameters per sky chunk when fitting two multipoles.
+The bias could be significant in extensions of this setup.} In total, the WC model has 8 EFT parameters per sky chunk when fitting two multipoles.~\footnote{The most recent WC pipeline~\cite{DAmico:2022osl} incorporates correlations between EFT parameters from different survey patches and redshifts, which help mitigate projection effects.
+In this work, we compare the WC model from the original analyses~\cite{DAmico:2019fhj,Colas:2019ret} and treat all priors on the EFT parameters as uncorrelated.}